In the Defense of Journalism

 “Never forget that journalism is all about the public,” said Geneva Overholser, director of USC Annenberg’s School of Journalism, in a recent Nieman Journalism Lab article.
 “We can easily focus on the new technologies, the new social media tools, and the new possibilities for financial support.
 Yet the far more interesting and promising change is the new way of working with the public to make journalism better than it has ever been.”

 This entry was posted on September 21, 2012 by JasmineDLowe.
-It was filed under News and was tagged with Android, Apps, Blackberry, bloggers, blogging, BloGTK, campus life, CJ Cornell, college, communications, Crystal Cox, digital age, Facebook, Geneva Overholser, graduation, Hootsuite, Idea Lab, Information, iPad, iPhone, iPhones, IPod Touch, JasmineDLowe, jobs, journalism, journalists, Kevin Padrick, MarsEdit, Mobile, Nokia, Obsidian Finance Group, Occupy Wall Street, PBS, Press This, Scribefire, Seesmic For Android, Shareaholic, social media, Spaz, TouchPad, TweetDeck, Twidroyd, Twitter, Twitterrific, USC Annenberg’s School of Journalism, videos, WebOS, Windows Live Writer, Windows Phone, YouTube.
+It was filed under Education, News, Politics and was tagged with Android, Apps, Blackberry, bloggers, blogging, BloGTK, campus life, CJ Cornell, college, communications, Crystal Cox, digital age, Facebook, Geneva Overholser, graduation, Hootsuite, Idea Lab, Information, iPad, iPhone, iPhones, IPod Touch, JasmineDLowe, jobs, journalism, journalists, Kevin Padrick, MarsEdit, Mobile, Nokia, Obsidian Finance Group, Occupy Wall Street, PBS, Press This, Scribefire, Seesmic For Android, Shareaholic, social media, Spaz, TouchPad, TweetDeck, Twidroyd, Twitter, Twitterrific, USC Annenberg’s School of Journalism, videos, WebOS, Windows Live Writer, Windows Phone, YouTube.